buddhist-uni/buddhist-uni.github.io/_courses/mn.md

 This course is quite long if you hope to complete it.
 But don't worry: each of [the modules](/series/mn-study_bodhi) (not to mention each sutta) is a fairly self-contained unit and can be studied independently based on your interests.
 Feel free to pick and choose as you like!

-For those looking to take the _entire_ course, I recommend setting aside **a few hours per week** to study the Majjhima Nikaya — perhaps Wednesdays, Sundays, or [Uposatha Days](https://www.accesstoinsight.org/ptf/dhamma/sila/uposatha.html){:target="_blank"} — whatever works for you.
+For those looking to take the _entire_ course, I recommend setting aside **a few hours per week** to study the Majjhima Nikāya — perhaps Wednesdays, Sundays, or [Uposatha Days](https://www.accesstoinsight.org/ptf/dhamma/sila/uposatha.html){:target="_blank"} — whatever works for you.
 Make these days a special “holy” day, dedicated to your practice and study.
 Read one sutta, listen to the lecture(s) on it and reflect.
 Take your time.
 Meditate on it.
 Let this weekly ritual become part of your life.
 If you keep it up, in a few years you may even be sad to know that you've finished the course!

 ## Course Content

-In this course, we study the Early Buddhist Texts by reading the Majjhima Nikaya.
+In this course, we study the Early Buddhist Texts by reading the Majjhima Nikāya.

-I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikaya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} if you haven't already, to orient yourself, and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1s_b8w0nfkbLVMDsBvalMSlHIz_2MjBws/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} and [this introductory analysis by Bhante Analayo](/content/articles/centrality-of-mindfulness-related_analayo) to get a sense of what to expect from this course.
+I recommend first reading [Ajahn Sujato’s Guide to the Majjhima Nikāya](https://suttacentral.net/mn-guide-sujato){:target="_blank" ga-event-value="0.2"} if you haven't already, to orient yourself, and listen to [the introductory lecture by Bhikkhu Bodhi](https://drive.google.com/file/d/1s_b8w0nfkbLVMDsBvalMSlHIz_2MjBws/view?usp=drivesdk){:target="_blank" ga-event-value="0.3"} and [this introductory analysis by Bhante Analayo](/content/articles/centrality-of-mindfulness-related_analayo) to get a sense of what to expect from this course.

 ### Textbook